With All My Lore: The Tremere

 Cards close to my chest: Because I don’t want to bias the discussion, I’m keeping my thoughts on how I want to redline this chapter to myself.
 I’ll certainly answer questions and help steer conversation away from unproductive avenues, but in general I want to see what you think, not tell you what I think.

-9 responses to “With All My Lore: The Tremere”
+9 thoughts on “With All My Lore: The Tremere”

 1. The Tzimisce didn’t call their blood magic Thaumaturgy, so referring to it as an existing discipline is wrong.
 Even if this narrative Tremere doesn’t know that it’s called Koldunic Sorcery, he would know that the Tremere had to invent Thaumaturgy by combining the power of the blood with their Hermetical trappings.